FOrmyown/coroutines/README.md

 # By default, debug mode is false.
 ```

-The Coroutines Java Agent won't instrument classes that have already been instrumented, so it should be safe to use it with coroutine classes that may have already gone through instrumentation (as long as those classes have been instrumented by the same version of the instrumenter).
+The Coroutines Java Agent won't instrument classes that have already been instrumented, so it should be safe to use it with suspendable classes that may have already gone through instrumentation (as long as those classes have been instrumented by the same version of the instrumenter).

 ### Code Example

-First, declare your coroutine...
+First, declare your suspendable...
 ```java
 public static final class MyCoroutine implements Coroutine {
     @Override